Ekurhuleni council in crisis?: EFF speaker faces motion of no confidence vote

 - Nthabiseng Tshivhenga has survived a previous motion of no confidence against her thanks to the African National Congress

-GAUTENG – The drama at the City of Ekurhuleni Metropolitan Municipality continues as the council gets ready for a motion of no confidence vote.
+GAUTENG – The drama at the City of Ekurhuleni Metropolitan Municipality continues.

 The council has experienced numerous disruptions and instability over the years due to the reported fractured coalition between the African National Congress, Economic Freedom Fighters and ActionSA.